 Why won’t my dachshund lose weight?

-Dachshunds are tricksters and can easily get their way, so spoiling pampering them with excessive food is not that difficult.
+Dachshunds are tricksters and can easily get their way, so spoiling or pampering them with excessive food is not that difficult.
 But, however tempting it might be to feed extra treats to your dog, bear in mind that obesity is extremely harmful to these active dogs.
-So, if you want to avoid ending up with an overweight Dachshund, or help your doxie lose weight read on to find how it is done.
+So, if you want to avoid ending up with an overweight Dachshund, or help your doxie lose weight read on to find out how it is done.

 How to Tell if Your Dachshund Is Overweight

 Dachshunds come in many sizes, and hence, the average healthy weight varies.
 For standard Dachshunds that have reached adulthood, the weight should not be more than 32 pounds.
 Adult mini Dachshunds, on the other hand, must weigh less than 11 pounds.

 And then there are tweenie Dachshunds, which are somewhat between the mini and the standard.
 If you have one of these, make sure the weighing scale does not go past 15 pounds.
 The last variety is the toy Dachshund, which should weigh 8 pounds at the most.